pycom/pycom-libraries/pybytes/README.md

 Note: Note: For using Pyscan, you need to upload either MFRC630.mpy or MFRC630.py.
 It is always recommended to use MFRC630.mpy as it takes less space on your module.
-MFRC630.py is supported for newer version only e.g. WiPy3, LoPy4, GPy, FiPy

 - Pytrack:
 GPS coordinate and Acceleration would give result in tuples.